Address: USDA Rural Development

-USDA’s Rural Utilities Service (RUS) administers programs that provide much-need infrastructure or infrastructure improvements to rural communities.
+USDA’s Rural Utilities Service (RUS) provides much-needed infrastructure or infrastructure improvements to rural communities.
 These include water and waste treatment, electric power and telecommunications services.
-All of these services play a critical role in helping to expand economic opportunities and improve the quality of life for rural residents.
+All of these services help to expand economic opportunities and improve the quality of life for rural residents.

 WEP provides loans, grants and loan guarantees for drinking water, sanitary sewer, solid waste and storm drainage facilities in rural areas and cities and towns of 10,000 or less.
 Public bodies, non-profit organizations and recognized Indian tribes may qualify for assistance.